robertpinl/CoinList/README.md

 #Coin List

+App showing current prices and details of top 100 cryptocurrencies.
 Main goal of this demo app is just practice new API for asynchronous tasks.

 ## Concepts used
 * MVVM Design Pattern